-There are two submenus under the IP &MAC Binding menu (shown in Figure 4-63): Binding Setting and ARP List.
+There are two submenus under the IP &MAC Binding menu (shown in Figure 4-63): Binding Settings and ARP List.
 Click any of them, and you will be able to scan or configure the corresponding function.
 The detailed explanations for each submenu are provided below.

-4.14.1 Binding Setting
+4.14.1 Binding Settings

-This page displays the IP & MAC Binding Setting table; you can operate it in accord with your desire. (shown in Figure 4-64).
+This page displays the IP & MAC Binding Setting table; you can operate it in accord with your desire as shown in Figure 4-64.

-Figure 4-64 Binding Setting
+Figure 4-64 Binding Settings